PatrykkM/patrykmrzyglod.dev/README.md

 ✉️ **Direct Communication**: Features integrated contact form powered by EmailJS, facilitating effortless communication and collaboration opportunities directly through the portfolio.

-🧹 Clean Code & Organized Structure: Emphasizes the importance of clean code and meticulous organization within project folders, ensuring not only the efficiency and maintainability of the codebase but also a smooth collaboration process for developers.
+🧹 **Clean Code & Organized Structure**: Emphasizes the importance of clean code and meticulous organization within project folders, ensuring not only the efficiency and maintainability of the codebase but also a smooth collaboration process for developers.

 ## Technologies